 Way back when I was around ten years old, I used to ride my bike to my town’s comic book store once or twice a week to see if any of my favorites had a new issue out.
 There wasn’t much that could make me as happy as when I’d get back home with a bag full of new comics to read.
-So for me as a librarian, to watch comics for kids taking off has been super exciting.
+So for me as a librarian, to watch graphic novels for kids taking off has been super exciting.
 The quality of the stories, the diversity of representation, the sheer variety of books for all age ranges is good news for literacy, libraries, and you!
-So let’s talk about comics!
-Oh, and if you prefer to call them “graphic novels,” that’s fine, too!
-I am sure that there are opinions out there about which term is better or more “correct,” but for me they amount to the same thing.
+So let’s talk about graphic novels!

-I like to think of certain comics as being so good, such instant classics with wide-ranging appeal, that they serve as entrance points into a lifetime of comics-reading for many a kiddo.
-Let’s look at these as pathways through the world of comics – from around Kindergarten level up to upper elementary, starting with…
+I like to think of certain books as being so good, such instant classics with wide-ranging appeal, that they serve as entrance points into a lifetime of reading for many a kiddo.
+Let’s look at these as pathways through the world of graphic novels – from around Kindergarten level up to upper elementary, starting with…

 The Elephant & Piggie Path